 We hear it all the time: Diversity makes a workplace better.

-But what is it about diversity that enhances a team and a workplace?
-What do teams need to do to foster that diversity and how does inclusion work its way in?
+But how does it enhance a team and a workplace?
+What do teams need to do to foster it?
+How does inclusion work its way in?

 After all, it’s important to understand that diversity and inclusion must go hand-in-hand.
 Diversity without an effort towards inclusion in the workplace is a bandage solution for a long-term problem.
 When the two are utilized together, workplaces have the tools they need to succeed.